tomciosegal/nutri-store/README.md

 - [Gunicorn](https://pypi.org/project/gunicorn/) WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
 - [Pillow](https://pillow.readthedocs.io/en/stable/) as python imaging library to aid in processing image files to store in database.
 - [Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.
-- [Whitenoise](http://whitenoise.evans.io/en/stable/) to allows the web app to serve its own static files.
 - [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Heroku] (https://www.heroku.com/) for deployment